Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Provides basic usage context ('Use for meal planning or nutrition labels') and hints at alternatives via 'See list_bundles for related cuisine calculators', but lacks explicit guidance on when not to use this tool or how it differs from other calculation tools.
+It provides usage context ('Use for meal planning or nutrition labels') and references list_bundles for related calculators, but lacks explicit when-not-to-use or direct alternatives.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.